ymcui/Chinese-LLaMA-Alpaca/README_EN.md

     --output_dir path_to_original_llama_hf_dir
 ```

-### Step 2: Merge LoRA weights to generate consolidated model weights
+### Step 2: Merge LoRA weights to generate full model weights

-Use the script `merge_llama_with_chinese_lora.py` to expand the Chinese vocabulary of the original LLaMA model (in HF format), and merge it with LoRA weights to generate consolidated model weights `consolidated.*.pth` (it is recommended to check the [SHA256 values](./SHA256.md)) and the configuration file `params.json`.
-Please execute the following command:
+This step will expand the Chinese vocabulary of the original LLaMA model (HF format), merge LoRA weights, and generate full model weights.
+There are two options available here:

+- ✅ If you need quantize and deploy our model: output the weight of PyTorch version (`. pth` file) using `scripts/merge_llama_with_chinese_lora.py` script
+- ❎ If you DO NOT need quantize and deploy our model: output the weight of the HuggingFace version (such as for further fine-tuning), using `scripts/merge_llama_with_chinese_lora_to_hf.py` script (thanks @sgsdxzy)

+The parameters that need to be set for the above two scripts are consistent, but the output file format is different.
+The followings are command lines for generating `.pth` file (need further quantize and deploy our model).

 ```bash
 python scripts/merge_llama_with_chinese_lora.py \